-What does a School Technician do?
+What does a School Theatre Technician do?

 As well as managing the school's theatre space(s) and running the extra-curricular school productions, school technicians often support the drama department with workshops, resources and guiding students through the technical options of GCSE and A-level, plus technical support for examined performance work.
-There is regular maintenance and testing to be done in the theatre, as well as the plethora of other school events which often take place in the theatre such as exams, discos, concerts, assemblies, parents' receptions, exhibitions and external lettings.
+There is regular maintenance and testing to be done in the theatre, as well as the plethora of other school events which often take place in the theatre such as exams, discos, concerts, assemblies, parents' evenings, exhibitions and external lettings.

 Quite often, the technician also has other responsibilities around the school as well, such as IT or AV support.
 A typical day can be filled with department meetings, setting up a portable PA and projector for a small lecture, helping with a drama lesson, fixing a broken toilet door, rigging lights for a forthcoming show, taking ticket bookings, organising the student 'backstage club', setting up front-of-house, and then running the evening performance!

-A few schools also employ casual or freelance technicians.
+Some schools also employ casual or freelance technicians.
 Adverts for these can be found in local newspapers or perhaps by contacting your nearest school.

 This is a massive subject!

 It is important for you - whether you are Head of Drama, Facilities Manager or Theatre Technician - to get involved with the planning as early as possible.
 The worst examples of school theatres are often the result of a lack of consultation with the end users.
 Once submitted, the initial brief is often set in stone, so it's vital that all your requirements are clearly defined and listed in detail.
 Visit plenty of other schools, taking your architect and project manager with you.
 Appoint a specialist Theatre Consultant from as early as possible in the project - ideally alongside the architect appointment.
 A list of recognised consultants can be found here.